The bar exam

 Then every few days I would review each flash card to see if I knew the information.
 If I got a card right I would put it aside.
 Then I would go through the pile until I could recall each card correctly.
 Doing this solidified the actual black letter law.

-In addition, I highly suggest hand-writing flash cards, as the effects of hand-writing on recall are documented.
+In addition, I highly suggest hand-writing flash cards, as the beneficial effects of hand-writing on recall as compared to typing are documented.

 10. Practice essays